 Families can find both types of campgrounds within a few hours of Chicago.
 Here are a few options within three hours from Chicago to get you started.
 Just don’t forget to pack the s’mores!

 Family camp sites for the crowd pleasers

-Kampgrounds of America are known for being especially inviting to families, and this one is no exception.
+Kampgrounds of America (KOA) are known for being especially inviting to families, and this one is no exception.
 As the closest KOA to Chicago 75 minutes away this campground is hopping with hay rides, ice cream socials, flashlight candy hunts and movies.
 There’s no shortage of activities with hiking trails, horseshoes, a mini-golf course, swimming pool and volleyball and basketball courts.
-For more wild fun, your cowboys and cowgirls can’t miss hanging out at Donley’s Wild West Town located next door.

 This KOA campground provides many of the amenities as Chicago Northwest KOA and is about the same distance (an hour south) from Chicago.
 Kankakee River State Park is about five minutes away, which has miles of hiking trails, horseback riding and canoeing.

 Located just 75 miles from Chicago, Jellystone Park Caledonia is all about fun.
 Campers will be happy to hear that many of the activities offered are included.
 We’re talking about mini golf, laser tag, archery, jumping pillow, playgrounds, a mini outdoor theater, a zero-depth entry pool, a water playground, large waterslides and more!
-New this year is Bear Paw Beach where for an additional fee, campers can try out Adventure Island, one of the largest water inflatable obstacle courses in the nation.
+Check out Bear Paw Beach where for an additional fee, campers can try out Adventure Island, one of the largest water inflatable obstacle courses in the nation.